tweag/monad-bayes/docs/source/usage.md

 weighted (Weighted m) = runStateT m 1
 ```

-`Weighted m` is not an instance of `MonadSample`, but only as instance of `MonadCond` (and that, only when `m` is an instance of `Monad`).
+`Weighted m` is not an instance of `MonadDistribution`, but only as instance of `MonadCond` (and that, only when `m` is an instance of `Monad`).
 However, since `StateT` is a monad transformer, there is a function `lift :: m Double -> Weighted m Double`.

-So if we take a `MonadSample` instance like `SamplerIO`, then `Weighted SamplerIO` is an instance of both `MonadSample` and `MonadCond`.
-Which means it is an instance of `MonadInfer`.
+So if we take a `MonadDistribution` instance like `SamplerIO`, then `Weighted SamplerIO` is an instance of both `MonadDistribution` and `MonadCond`.
+Which means it is an instance of `MonadMeasure`.

 So we can successfully write `(sampler . weighted) sprinkler` and get a program of type `IO (Bool, Log Double)`.
 When run, this will draw a sample from `sprinkler` along with an **unnormalized** density for that sample.

 It's worth stopping here to remark on what's going on.
 What has happened is that the `m` in `forall m.
-MonadInfer m => m Bool` has been *instantiated* as `Weighted SamplerIO`.
+MonadMeasure m => m Bool` has been *instantiated* as `Weighted SamplerIO`.
 This is an example of how the interpreters for inference can be composed in modular ways.

 Finally, there's a function